 Of course, most people who speak well will have worked with a coach at some point.
 If you need help choosing a great public speaking coach, read our guide to choosing a public speaking coach

-How do you start your business presentations?
+How do you start a business presentation?
 When presenting, the first few seconds of your talk are the most important.

 You can win, or lose, your audience within the first 10 seconds.
-Learn how to start your presentation powerfully Structuring an opening that grabs attention and sets the scene will mean the audience will be with you for at least the next few seconds.
+Learn how to start a presentation powerfully.
+Structuring an opening that grabs attention and sets the scene means the audience will be with you all the way.

 Grab attention to start a business presentation